 First Step during the Covid-19 outbreak.

-Consistent with National IAPT guidelines, we have transferred all our delivery of free talking therapies for adults (18+) to telephone and computerised therapy.
+Consistent with national guidelines, we have transferred all our delivery of free talking therapies for adults (18+) to telephone, online video, and computerised therapy.
 Please be assured that these are proven and effective ways of working.
 Your therapist or counsellor will work with you to ensure you still get the most benefit from your work with us.

 For Coronavirus related advice and resources on how to manage your mental health and wellbeing during this time please visit the Every Mind Matters website: Every Mind Matters.